|I.||Billing and Payment Deadlines|

 If the student has established an electronic refund profile, refunds will be deposited to the account indicated via ACH (Automated Clearing House) transaction.
 If the account information is inaccurate, or if the account has been closed, the student will be notified via email of the failed transaction.

-Students who have not established an electronic refund profile, refunds will be issued via paper check and mailed to the student's local address, if one is on file, otherwise to the permanent address on file.
+For students who have not established an electronic refund profile, refunds will be issued via paper check and mailed to the student's local address, if one is on file, otherwise to the permanent address on file.
 If the paper check is not received in a reasonable amount of time, the student should contact the Office of Billing and Payment Services and request a stop payment of the missing check.
 When this has been accomplished, the student will need to verify the address on file, and again request the refund.

 As an alternative, a student may have any refund issued directly to his or her GOCard, by visiting the GOCard office in Darnall Hall.
 Funds transferred in this manner are accessible instantaneously.
 Note: there is a limit of $1,500.00 per semester for GOCard refunds.